 For more information, contact:

-New Features Enable SEMulator3D Version 7.0 to Address Both Process Modeling and Device Analysis for Better Insight into Advanced Semiconductor Technology Development
+New Features Enable SEMulator3D 8.0 to Address Both Process Modeling and Device Analysis for Better Insight into Advanced Semiconductor Technology Development

-“With each release of SEMulator3D, we are providing more and more powerful process and behavioral information,” said David Fried, Vice President, Computational Products for Coventor.
-“The new Device Analysis feature set, combined with our previously-released Electrical Analysis module, make SEMulator3D a more complete solution for advanced process modeling.
+“With each release of SEMulator3D, we are providing more and more powerful analytics capabilities,” said David Fried, Vice President, Computational Products for Lam Research.
+“The new Process Window Optimization feature set, combined with our previously-released Analytics module, make SEMulator3D the most advanced solution for advanced process modeling.
 Our customers can now establish optimal process settings and process windows early in technology development and accelerate their time to market.”

-The new version of SEMulator3D 7.0, which is available now, includes many additional features and performance enhancements, including:
+The new version of SEMulator3D 8.0, which is available now, includes many additional features and performance enhancements such as:

-SEMulator3D Version 7.0 will be installed and deployed at all major semiconductor customers in the US, Europe, Taiwan, Japan, Korea and China
+SEMulator3D Version 8.0 will be installed and deployed at all major semiconductor customers in the US, Europe, Taiwan, Japan, Korea and China.

 Coventor, Inc., a Lam Research Company, is the global market leader in virtual fabrication of semiconductor and MEMS devices and design automation solutions for microelectromechanical systems (MEMS).
-The company serves a worldwide customer base of integrated device manufacturers, memory suppliers, fabless design houses, independent foundries, and R&D organizations.
+The company serves a worldwide customer base of integrated device manufacturers, memory suppliers, fabless design houses, independent foundries, and research and development organizations.
 Its SEMulator3D modeling and analysis platform is used for fast and accurate virtual fabrication of advanced manufacturing processes, allowing engineers to understand manufacturing effects early in the development process and reduce time-consuming and costly silicon learning cycles.
 Coventor’s unique and powerful platform for MEMS design, simulation, and verification addresses MEMS-specific engineering challenges such as multi-physics interactions, process variations, MEMS+IC integration, and MEMS+package interactions.
-The company is headquartered in Cary, North Carolina, and has offices worldwide.
 More information is available at www.coventor.com